riofficial80/ParsBART/README.md

 All preprocessing code can be found in the **data_preparation.ipynb** script, located at:

+To access cleaned dataset, please contact using the following email: ri.official80@gmail.com

 ### 🚦 **Pretraining Execution:**
 - Utilize **Hugging Face Transformers** and **PyTorch** for model training.